cyber-dojo/saver/README.md

 - - - -

 ## GET manifest
-Returns the manifest used to create the practice-session with the given id.
+Returns the manifest used to create the practice-session with the given group id.
 - parameter, eg
 ```
   { "id": "55D3B97CF7" }